-Staff PD / extra training days - £2160 Educational Psychology time - staff training and observation in school to support £1200 Staff release for observation - £1000
+Staff PD / extra training days - £2160

+Educational Psychology time - staff training and observation in school to support £1200 Staff release for observation - £1000

 Activity Evidence that supports this approach Challenge number(s) addressed CPD for all school staff with the Educational Psychologist - Individual support for Class teachers Using the EEF pupil premium guide, it is clear that investing in clear staff training to support quality interventions is key.
 1:1 class teacher meetings with EP to talk about teaching and learning for individual pupils and especially PPG children with progress concerns.
 Use for intervention planning.
-Ensure Precision Teaching training for new staff as necessary.
+Ensure Precision Teaching / Direct Instruction training for new staff as necessary.
 Use staff within school to upskill new staff in the strategy.
-ASD training for the whole school - to support with strategies for teaching and learning and support in the learning environment.
-This will target certain PPG children with SEND, even without ASD diagnosis, as strategies will 1,3,6,7 Tooching staff and TA support progress.
-457 Teaching staff and TA staff CPD focusing on pedagogy.
-Continue using Teaching Walkthrus - which is a text of instructional coaching based upon research from a range of educational experts.
-The instructional coaching model uses a modelled approach to improve teaching and learning.
+Further ASD training for the whole school - to support with strategies for teaching and learning and support in the learning environment.
+This will target certain PPG children with SEND, even without ASD diagnosis, as strategies will support progress.
+1,3,6,7 Teaching staff and TA staff CPD focusing on Continue using Teaching Walkthrus - which is a text of instructional coaching 4,5,7 pedagogy including adaptive teaching and based upon research from a range of educational experts. improving impact of interventions The instructional coaching model uses a modelled approach to improve teaching and learning.
 It uses observations, 3 way feedback and peer supported reflection to improve a chosen aspect of teaching and learning.
 School focus on 'Pitch up' as a technique identified through the RADY principles established last year.
-4,5,7